Skip to main content

 Step 2: GCR Edit Generation

 L2PS uses the Global Change Registry (GCR) architecture.
-Instead of modifying state directly, transactions generate GCR edits:
+Instead of mutating state directly, a transaction emits GCR edits:

 [